MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/hardware-request-and-management/use.md

 ## Use the Hardware Request app

-The Hardware Request app is streamlined, to eliminate any specialized user training for the request process.
-The app has minimal flexibility to minimize confusion.
-The goal is to let the app guide the user through creating and submitting their request to initiate the workflow for the approval in the management app.
-This article provides a brief overview of the supported functions.
+The Hardware Request app is straight forward and easy to use so no specialized user training is necessary for the request process.
+The app guides you through creating and submitting a request to initiate the workflow for the approval in the management app.
+This article provides a brief overview of the supported functions in the Hardware Request app.

 :::image type="content" source="media/use/hrm-use-home.png" alt-text="Screenshot of the Hardware Request app home page.":::

 ### Create a new request for hardware

-The Hardware Request app simplifies how you shop and submit requests for new hardware when the need arises.
+The Hardware Request app simplifies how you shop and submit requests for new hardware.
 Take these steps to get started:

 1. On the home page, select **Create new request** to go to the *Select From Available Devices* page.
 Here, you see a separate tile for each *product type*.